kevin-allen/lab_3d_printers/README.md

 All users of the printer should be part of the 3d_printing channel on Slack.
 Ask Kevin if you are not part of the channel.

-We keep a record of each prints in a Google document.
-Write down your name, date, printer and material used in the [google document](https://docs.google.com/spreadsheets/d/1FGzdYLM6jrgUNTdj_JiCUnRUc9556kP5pb-WygoUFwE/edit?usp=sharing).
+We keep a record of each prints in a [Google document](https://docs.google.com/spreadsheets/d/1FGzdYLM6jrgUNTdj_JiCUnRUc9556kP5pb-WygoUFwE/edit?usp=sharing).
+Write down your name, date, printer and material used.
 There is a status colum to leave notes about the status of the printers (before or after use).

 If you notice any damage to the printers, please report it in the Slack 3d_printing group.